 Hummingbird feeders must be kept clean of insects and mold, so a good feeder should come apart easily.
 There shouldn't be any parts with openings too small to get a bottle brush in, or you are in for a terrible time cleaning!
 This is the most important consideration when selecting a feeder.

 Feeders need to be cleaned any time there is evidence of mold.
-In the cool weather, this may be once a week; in the heat of the summer, it may be every day.
-If you are not ready to clean the feeders, it would be best not to set one up, since contamination in the nectar can make hummingbirds sick.
-Boiling or sterilizing the sugar water will not stop contamination, since the hummingbirds bring it in themselves on their tongues.
+In the cool weather, this may be once a week, but it may be every day in the summer heat.
+If you are not ready to clean the feeders, it would be best not to set one up since contamination in the nectar can make hummingbirds sick.
+Boiling or sterilizing the sugar water will not stop contamination since the hummingbirds bring it in themselves on their tongues.

 Hummingbirds will check out anything that is brightly colored—so feeders do not have to be red.
 A favorite old feeder around my house was purple with yellow feeding ports.
 Once the birds have found a feeder, they will return to it.
 If they seem to be having trouble finding it, place bright ribbons or foil on the line holding the feeder (or in the window for a window feeder) to attract their attention.

 Please do not add red food coloring to the nectar or buy prepared nectar that is colored.
 There have been no extensive studies to show that the dye is harmful, but a hummingbird's kidneys are tiny and do not have to handle dyes in nature since flower nectar is colorless.
 Why put something in that serves no purpose and may be harmful to the birds?
 And many red dyes contain propylene glycol: antifreeze.
 Hummingbirds migrate in the cold weather, so they don't need antifreeze!